 Awards Available to Senior Nursing Students

-All senior nursing students (RN to BSN students, traditional students, and second-degree students) will receive a form to complete should the student wish to be considered for an award.
+All senior nursing students (RN to BSN students, traditional students, and accelerated students) will receive a form to complete should the student wish to be considered for an award.
 The form and due dates will be supplied to the students by the senior level coordinator.
 Senior faculty will select those to be awarded with input from all nursing faculty.

 Academic Scholar of the Department of Nursing